 You recently climbed Ben Nevis, the highest mountain in the land, to raise money for The Debbie Goodman Appeal.
 As a lifelong Manchester City fan, your challenge was to do it wearing a Manchester United shirt!
 How did you get on and did you raise all that money for the Appeal?

 JG: It was physically painful wearing the shirt and climbing the mountain, but we got on really well.
-Four of us went up, there was my son Jake, my mate Simon, and Debbie’s seventeen-year-old son, Max.
+Four of us went up; my son Jake, my mate Simon, and Debbie’s seventeen-year-old son, Max.
 We are all massive Man City fans, and it was my idea to climb Ben Nevis, but it was Simon’s stupid idea to wear a Man United shirt.
 I suppose we thought it would be funny, and we were hoping that United fans would think it was funny and City fans would feel sorry for us.

 We did it on the 13th of October, and it was cold and wet.
 It rained all the time, and it took us six hours and thirty-five minutes with varying degrees of rain from light mist all the way through to pouring down: we got soaked from head to foot.
 We got to the top and took our coats off and took a couple of photos with the shirts on.
 It was a challenging day weather-wise, but we went on a jolly, and it was for a good cause, and we were happy we raised five grand.